Pediatric Precision Medicine Cancer Care Summit (MPD24006)

 The Hospital for Sick Children

 9:00 The Diagnosis and Long-term Care of Children with a Hereditary Predisposition to Cancer.
-Nicola Cadenas, MD
+Nicola Cadenas, MS, CGC

 UCSF Benioff Children’s Hospitals